Blackstone (BX) Investment Thesis

 Federal Reserve Policy Decisions

-Any shift toward rate cuts would be a significant positive catalyst, simultaneously improving real estate valuations, exit multiples, and deal activity.
+Any shift toward rate cuts would simultaneously improve real estate valuations, exit multiples, and deal activity.
+A trifecta benefit for BX.
+Iran/Middle East conflict resolution would remove a key headwind.
+Watch FOMC meetings, Powell's testimony, and CPI/PCE prints.

 TXNM Energy Acquisition Close